I’ve built myself a new controller – Bergamot, which is my first controller based on a touchscreen.

 The plate is standard 1.5mm thick gravoply with additional 3mm plexiglas plate glued below it.
 I’ve been using this scheme for very long now since it’s very sturdy and also very cool looking.
 This time plate is in beautiful orange.
 Other than the touchscreen, the layout is the same as on Tannin controller – 16 potentiometers and 4 encoders.

 The PCBs for potentiometers are the same as for the controller I’ve built for Conscious Youth.
 Main PCB contains MCU, connector for potentiometer boards, connector for touchscreen, power supply (as touchscreen requires +12V) and encoders.
 Inside the controller there are only few wires, which I’m very pleased with.
-Schematic and PCB files are available on GitHub.

 The case for this controller is the same as for Tannin 2 – it’s actually re-purposed since I didn’t need Tannin 2 anymore.